Chart Color Schemes

 Lake Munmorah has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to affect the region: Crangan Bay Residential Estate, Lake Munmorah Recreation Facility, Lakes Ridge Residential Estate, and Darkinjung LALC & Landcom Housing Project.
-The following details those likely most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects that may impact this region.
+Notable projects include Crangan Bay Residential Estate, Lake Munmorah Recreation Facility, Lakes Ridge Residential Estate, and Darkinjung LALC & Landcom Housing Project.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.